natoriamilligan/app-deployment/steps.md

    - Create default task execution role
    - Container
      - Name container
-     - Add image URI
+     - Add image URI (add :latest at the end)
-     - Define port mapping = TCP Port 5000 HTTP
+     - Define port mapping = TCP Port 80 HTTP (Gunicorn is listening on port 80 inside the container)
+6. Create and attach an inline policy to the task execution role to read secrets from AWS Secrets Manager
-6. Create ALB in EC2 console
+7. Create ALB in EC2 console
    - create security group for ALB and add to it
      - all traffic for port 80 and port 443 from anywhere
      - allow all outbound traffic to ECS tasks (the banksie-sg)
    - create target group for ecs tasks (For an IP but do not add any targets)
    - add ALB url to frontend
-7. Add new files to S3 bucket
+8. Add new files to S3 bucket
-8. Create a service
+9. Create a service
    - Add task definition previously created
    - Choose capacity provider strategy (FARGATE)
    - Desired tasks = 1